On noncommutative extensions of linear logic: Sequent calculus

-Given a sequent $\Gamma$, a {\it vector} in $\Gamma$ is any finite nonempty sequence of distinct elements of $\Gamma$.
+In order to make definitions more concise, we introduce the following terminology.
+Given a sequent $\Gamma$, a \emph{vector} in $\Gamma$ is any finite nonempty sequence of distinct elements of $\Gamma$.
 Vectors will systematically be denoted with boldface letters.
 For a vector ${\bf X}$ we denote the size of ${\bf X}$ as $|{\bf X}|$.
 The empty sequence is denoted as ${\bf \Lambda}$.